 - Escort the guest to the guest table and help him/her to be seated.

-- Arrange clam and quite corner with suitable and comfortable chair for the aged guests.
+- Arrange calm and quite corner with suitable and comfortable chair for the aged guests.

 - Always serve the elderly guests first with great care and respect.